Undergraduate Degree in Data Science

 - Supplementary courses in Computer Science and Statistics.
-These courses are not required, but are relevant to data science.
+See below for requirement information.

 - Three upper-level courses in one application area (e.g.: Biology, Economics, Political Science, Earth & Environmental Science, etc.) OR three more upper-level courses (200 level+) in any mix of Computer Science and Statistics.

 In order to plan and declare your major, please see Michelle Saile, undergraduate coordinator for the Institute for Data Science.